 The most comprehensive use of network analysis to identify the central core of interconnected transnational corporations (TNC) was done by a team from the Swiss Federal Institute of Technology in Zurich.
 Using Orbis 2007, a database listing 37 million companies and investors worldwide, the authors identified all 43,060 TNCs and the share ownerships linking them.
 They then constructed a model of which companies controlled others through shareholding networks.
 These data were coupled with each company's operating revenues to map the structure of economic power.
 When the team untangled the web of ownership, it tracked most holdings back to a "super-entity" of 147 tightly knit companies.
 All of their ownership was held by members of the super-entity that controlled 40 percent of the total wealth in the network.
 In effect, less than 1 per cent of the companies were able to control 40 per cent of the entire network.
-Most were financial institutions with the top including Barclays Bank, JPMorgan Chase & Co, and The Goldman Sachs Group.
+Most were financial institutions with the top twenty including Barclays Bank, JPMorgan Chase & Co, and The Goldman Sachs Group.
 While not united on every issue, the network of 147 TNCs has the power to control the political and military agenda sufficiently to protect its shared interests in a system that assures and justifies the great inequality and structural violence that was described in Chapters 3 and 4.

-Network analysis provides an excellent tool for examination of the social exclusivity of the super-rich who have used their connections to amass ever-greater portions of wealth.
+Network analysis provides an excellent tool for examination of the social exclusivity of the super-rich, who have used their connections to amass ever-greater portions of wealth.
 They conceal their power over policy by making governments dependent upon their economic decisions and candidates dependent upon their financial support.
-In one example, the U.S. Supreme Court decided that the identities of those who met secretly with U.S. vice president Cheney to draft an energy policy need not be revealed.
+In one example, the U.S. Supreme Court decided that the identities of those who met secretly with U.S. vice president Dick Cheney to draft an energy policy need not be revealed.
 The consequences of such collaboration are that governments find it perfectly legal to provide major tax loopholes for multinational corporations.
 The fact that local contractors who provide low-cost services and barter exchanges are not in attendance at such meetings explains why government agencies treat them less generously.
 Lacking a seat at the table, local contractors are frequently harassed for evading taxes or violating ordinances even while the government subsidizes the efforts of the largest corporations and does little to curtail their environmental abuses or tax evasions.
 We shall return later to the issue of exclusive elite groups that exercise unaccountable power.

 Creating Authority